 I attached the bottom panel between the side panels 3 ½” from the bottom of the sides–just above the toe kick.
 Then, I attached the three support strips so that one runs along the back, and two along the top-one in the front and one in the back.

 Make sure the one in the front is the one with the edge banding applied.
 That gives you your cabinet box.

 Step 6: Add Backs to DIY Cabinets

 Adding the backs sounds pretty simple…and it is.
 But it’s also a critical part of the process.
 Make sure when cutting your back panels, that they are square and make sure when you attach them, that your cabinet is also square to this back piece.

-Cut ¼” PureBond plywood panels to fit over the back side of your cabinet boxes.
-They should be about 24” wide, but your height will vary depending on the heights you cut your cabinets to be.
+I cut ¼” PureBond plywood panels to fit over the back side of my cabinet boxes.
 Simply nail or staple in place.

 Once they were cut to size, I applied hickory edge banding to all sides of the doors and sanded well.

 I’ve also got a whole post over here showing how to install these doors using soft close concealed hinges.
 Check that out for all the details.

 Also, if you choose to install drawers instead of doors, I’ve got a post here showing how to measure for, build, and install drawers.

 Now, to install these cabinets, I used shims to level them up where they go, screwed them TOGETHER through the side panels, then attached them to the studs in the wall through the top back support.